sebarslan/Maui.NullableDateTimePicker/README.md

 | TextColor | Text color of the entry. | Black |

-## NullableDateTimeChanged Event (If NullableDateTimePicker is used as ContentView)
+## SelectedDateTimeTimeChanged Event (If NullableDateTimePicker is used as ContentView)
-The NullableDateTimeChanged event is used to indicate when a NullableDateTime value has been changed.
+The SelectedDateTimeChanged event is used to indicate when a SelectedDateTime value has been changed.
-This event is commonly used in programming or software environments and is triggered when the NullableDateTime value is modified.
+This event is commonly used in programming or software environments and is triggered when the SelectedDateTime value is modified.

 The event utilizes the DateTimeChangedEventArgs class as its argument.
 The DateTimeChangedEventArgs class contains additional information that is carried at the moment the event is triggered.
 It may include details about the date and time change, such as the old DateTime value and the new DateTime value.

-Below is an example code snippet illustrating the usage of the "NullableDateTimeChanged" event and the "DateTimeChangedEventArgs" argument class:
+Below is an example code snippet illustrating the usage of the "SelectedDateTimeChanged" event and the "DateTimeChangedEventArgs" argument class:
 <pre>
 <code>
 NullableDateTimePicker dateTimePicker = new NullableDateTimePicker();
-dateTimePicker.NullableDateTimeChanged += OnNullableDateTimeChanged;
+dateTimePicker.SelectedDateTimeChanged += OnSelectedDateTimeChanged;

-private static void OnNullableDateTimeChanged(object sender, DateTimeChangedEventArgs e) {
+private static void OnSelectedDateTimeChanged(object sender, DateTimeChangedEventArgs e) {
     Console.WriteLine("DateTime changed!");
     Console.WriteLine("Old DateTime: " + e.OldDateTime);